-Before Termidor termite treatment was made available to American homeowners through Termidor certified termite professionals, it was subject to some of the toughest tests in history.
+Before Termidor termite treatment was made available to American homeowners through Termidor certified termite and pest control professionals, it was subject to some of the toughest tests in history.
 For over six years, grueling USDA-Forest Service ground board and concrete slab trails in four states tested Termidor.
 At every application rate and every last location, Termidor proved 100% effective in defending against termites.

 The active ingredient in Termidor is fipronil and it works quite differently from other termiticide active ingredients.
 Most termiticides are repellents, which means they keep termites away from a treated area, rather than killing them.
 These repellant termiticides also kill termites.
 However, since the termites are repelled when they come in contact or just before actually contacting pyrethroid treated soil, the “killing power” is less dramatic and if anyone took the time to count dead termites, less efficient.
 Termidor is non-repellent.
-Termites can’t detect it. since they don’t know it’s there, they forage freely in a treated area.
+Termites can’t detect it.
+Since they don’t know it’s there, they forage freely in a treated area.

-Termidor – 100% Results After Ten Years
+Termidor – 100% Pest Control Results After Ten Years

-With Termidor termite solutions, termites are killed, dead.
+With Termidor termite treatments, termites are killed, dead.
 No excuses and a lot less waiting around.
 Government and other tests in the US and abroad have shown that in 10+ years there has been no break or reduction in Termidor’s effectiveness.

 Termidor is a Responsible, Low Dose Termite Treatment